 If you’re in the middle of a hot San Diego summer, open all doors and windows, or keep them closed if the temperatures are cold.
 If for any reason your heating unit stops working during the winter, make arrangements to temporarily stay with relatives or friends.

 Remember to take precautions when lighting up candles, using portable generators, or cooking with charcoal or firewood.
 The latter two should never be used indoors and the former should be extinguished before going to bed.

 If you are not able to recharge your phone in a car, try to conserve its battery life by activating airplane mode, using text messages instead of voice calls, and getting your news from the FM radio signal instead of using internet-connected apps.

 A power outage might also be a good time to review your National City homeowners insurance policy and learn whether or not losses caused by power outages are covered.
-If you only have your insurance card but not a copy of the policy, call your agent or the insurance company and explain your situation.
+If you only have your insurance card but not a copy of the policy, call your agent or the insurance agency and explain your situation.

 If you have questions about your individual needs for homeowners insurance, get in touch with American Tri-Star and we’ll help you get squared away.
 In addition to home insurance, we also offer the affordable auto, motorcycle, and RV insurance National City residents prefer.
 Give us a call today at 619-474-3900 and one of our friendly agents would be happy to assist you.